Topological phases of matter, Quantum Error Correction and Topological twist: Preliminaries

 \\ Mathematically, the anti-commutative property of Pauli Z and X causes the excitation.

 where $|\psi \rangle$ was the ground state, i.e. +1 eigenstate of each operator.
 These errors/excitations can travel for free.
 Assume there is a path P, with excitations at the end.
-If we add another Pauli X (or a string of Pauli X), then we get a new path P', and the excitation is only at the new end points now, i.e. the energy of the system is the same and only the location of the excitation has changed. \\ This makes it easier (in some sense) to do error correction.
+If we add another Pauli X (or a string of Pauli X), then we get a new path P', and the excitation is only at the new endpoints now, i.e. the energy of the system is the same and only the location of the excitation has changed. \\ This makes it easier (in some sense) to do error correction.
 One only needs to know the excitation location to correct them.
 This is true until the error propagates across the non-contractible handle, where it changes the logical information.
-The error cancels itself out but at the cost of a non-trivial loop, therefore changing the loop class of the current system.
-There are some notations used for quantum codes $[[n,k,d]]_q$, but we don't need them for this paper. \\ \\ \textit{Toric Code and UMTC}: Toric code corresponds to $Z(Rep(\mathbb{Z}_2))$ which is the Drinfield center of the fusion category $Rep(\mathbb{Z}_2)$.
+The error cancels itself out but at the cost of a non-trivial loop, therefore changing the loop class of the current system. \\ \\ \textit{Toric Code and UMTC}: Toric code corresponds to $Z(Rep(\mathbb{Z}_2))$ which is the Drinfield center of the fusion category $Rep(\mathbb{Z}_2)$.
 The S and T matrices are given by:

 \\ \textit{Fault Tolerant}: For an error to change the quantum information, it needs to propagate all the way around the non-contractible handles, which makes it a topological error.
 For any local error and error propagation, Toric code is fault tolerant.
-The error correction algorithm is known for Toric code, making it a quantum error correcting code.
+The error correction algorithm is known for the Toric code, making it a quantum error correcting code.
 The encoding of information can be done in this way: